pandapanda123/fewd90week5/README.md

 # Homework 5 - Grade Assigner

-Create a Grade Assignment app that will allow you to view your student roster, and assign a curved letter grade to each student.
+Create a Grade Assignment app that will allow you to view your student roster and assign a curved letter grade to each student.

 ![Prompt](prompt.gif)